 Post-Acute Withdrawal Syndrome (PAWS)

-It is estimated up to 90% of those recovering from opiate addiction, including heroin may experience PAWS.
+It is estimated up to 90% of those recovering from opiate addiction, including heroin, may experience PAWS.
 The condition is a cluster of symptoms that may appear weeks, months, or even years following the cessation of substances of abuse.

-PAWS mainly presents as psychological difficulties and mood disorders.
+While undergoing heroin detox in Nashville, PAWS mainly presents as psychological difficulties and mood disorders.
 Symptoms may include:

 - Difficulty with cognitive tasks